gaganpree99/BloodLife/README.md

 ## W3 Validation

-All the webpages are W3 Compliant and have been checked through [https://validator.w3.org](https://validator.w3.org)
+The Search Orginzation has been checked for W3 Compliance through [https://validator.w3.org](https://validator.w3.org)